shodhyadav/AI-With-Mulesoft/README.md

+📂 Note: This is a partial project release – shared for learning and architectural discussion only.
+Full production code is not open-sourced .
 # 🎫 AI Ticket Assistant (MuleSoft + AI Integration)

 An intelligent MuleSoft-based ticketing assistant that automates ticket intake, AI-based triage, routing, and notifications — designed for IT service management and support operations.